ArcMark: Distortion-Free Multi-Byte LLM Watermark via Optimal Transport: Abstract

 \section{Abstract}

-Watermarking is an important tool for promoting the responsible use of language models (LMs).
-Existing watermarks insert a signal into generated tokens that either flags LM-generated text (zero-bit watermarking) or encodes more complex messages (multi-bit watermarking).
-Though a number of recent multi-bit watermarks insert several bits into text without perturbing average next-token predictions, they largely extend design principles from the zero-bit setting, such as encoding a single bit per token.
-Notably, the information-theoretic capacity of multi-bit watermarking -- the maximum number of bits per token that can be inserted and detected without changing average next-token predictions -- has remained unknown.
-We address this gap by deriving the first capacity characterization of multi-bit watermarks.
-Our results inform the design of \arcmark: a new watermark construction based on coding-theoretic principles that, under certain assumptions, achieves the capacity of the multi-bit watermark channel.
-In practice, \arcmark outperforms competing multi-bit watermarks in terms of bit rate per token and detection accuracy.
-Our work demonstrates that LM watermarking is fundamentally a channel coding problem, paving the way for principled coding-theoretic approaches to watermark design.
+Watermarking is an important tool for promoting the responsible use of large language models (LLMs).
+Existing watermarks insert a signal into generated tokens that either flags LLM-generated text (zero-bit watermarking) or encodes more complex messages (multi-bit watermarking).
+Though a number of recent approaches insert multiple bits into text without perturbing average next-token predictions, they largely extend design principles from the zero-bit setting, such as encoding a single bit per token.
+In contrast, a watermarker capable of embedding multiple \emph{bytes} into the text would dramatically increase the potential applications, by embedding information such as the ID of the user who submitted the prompt, the precise model version that was used, or even the prompt itself.
+We address this problem by introducing \arcmark: a new watermark construction based on coding and information-theoretic principles that is capable of reliably embedding multiple bytes of information into just a few hundred tokens, without any distortion of the underlying LLM next-token distribution.
+We derive \arcmark by formulating the distortion-free watermarking problem as a channel coding problem, and deriving an information-theoretic channel capacity that establishes the fundamental limit of embedding information in LLM output in a distortion-free manner.
+This capacity formulation informs the design of \arcmark.
+In practice, \arcmark outperforms competing multi-bit distortion-free watermarks in terms of reconstruction accuracy, including in the face of attacks that alter a subset of the LLM text. \arcmark output is also shown to be indistinguishable from unwatermarked text in terms of perplexity, and in downstream task quality.